excalidraw/excalidraw-blog/content/blog/end-to-end-encryption/index.md

 );
 ```

-We decrypt the message, decode it to string and parse it back as json.
+We decrypt the message, decode it to string and parse it back as JSON.

 ```javascript
 const decrypted = await window.crypto.subtle.decrypt(